-As she has no other CGT event, Mei-Ling completes item 18 on her tax return (supplementary section) or item 9 if she uses the tax return for retirees as follows:
+As she has no other CGT event, Mei-Ling completes item 18 on her tax return (supplementary section) as follows:

 18 Capital gains Did you have a capital gains tax event during the year?
-YES You mus received Net capit at also print X in the YES box at G if you a distribution of a capital gain from a trust.
-Total o urrent year capital gains H 8,000.00 N forwa let capital losses carried v later income years
+YES You must also received a dist print X in the YES box at G if you tribution of a capital gain from a trust.
+Total o current year capital gains H 8,000.00 N forwa Net capital losses carried vard to later income years